Should I Merge Websites or Keep Multiple Separate Websites?

 Screaming Frog: A desktop application that crawls a websites’ links, images, CSS, meta content and response codes from an SEO perspective.
 It basically tells you what a search engine spider would see when it crawls a website.

-This allows you to quickly analyze, audit and review a site from an onsite SEO perspective, which would be very costly or time-consuming otherwise,
+This allows you to quickly analyze, audit and review a site from an onsite SEO perspective, which would be very costly or time-consuming otherwise.
+However, ScreamingFrog may not access the content in the deepest, darkest recess of your website (or pages that are blocked from crawl).

 Google Analytics: Analysis of your website’s traffic.
 If you don’t have this established on your website already, you won’t have any historic information.
 Regardless, make sure this is set up on your new website immediately.